pyOpenSci/software-peer-review/open-source-software-peer-review/aims-and-scope.md

 community.

 1. **Packages with overlapping functionality:**
-It's easy to find multiple packages on PyPi that perform that same tasks (or overlapping tasks).
+It's easy to find multiple packages on `PyPI` that perform that same tasks (or overlapping tasks).
 When you submit to us, we ask that you know about other packages in our system that may do similar things.
 This check will help us connect maintainers who are working on similar goals.
-It will also help us in the long term reduce the number of overlapping packages, in various states of maintainence on pypi.
+It will also help us in the long term reduce the number of overlapping packages, in various states of maintenance on `PyPI`.

 2. **Improve package usability:** Documentation makes it easier for scientists to use your tools.
 Our review process looks at documentation, quick start vignettes (code samples to get started) to make it easier for new users to get started using your package.